aforward9600/pokemonpalette/README.md

   - the captain's text has been slightly altered for a more generic context
 - Talking to prof oak after beating the elite 4 let's you challenge him to a battle
 - Trainer Green can be battled next to the ss anne dock truck after beating the elite 4
-- Move deleter & relearner added to the saffron house below COPYCAT's house
+- Move relearner added to the saffron house below COPYCAT's house
   - Code comes from Mateo's Red++ hack.
 It's simply the best gen-1 implementation and I cannot come up with something better.
   - Talk to the little girl to delete moves.
-  - Talk to her tutor to relearn moves.

 #Added Encounter Locations for the following pokemon (rare if not normally in the chosen version):